pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Footer Content
 ==============

-What is the exact use of it?
+The footer content is a narrow bar spanning the article’s content and secondary sidebar.
+It does not contain anything immediately viewable to the reader, but is kept as a placeholder in case theme developers wish to re-use it in the future.

 .. _layout-sidebar-secondary:

 Secondary Sidebar (right)
 =========================

-The in-page sidebar is just to the right of a page's main content, and is configured in ``conf.py`` with ``html_theme_options['page_sidebar_items']``.
+The in-page sidebar is just to the right of a page's article content, and is configured in ``conf.py`` with ``html_theme_options['page_sidebar_items']``.

 By default, it has the following templates: